With 5 cameras, the Nokia 9 PureView is designed to be a photographer's sidekick

 A camera made for shutterbugs

-All this being said, the Snapdragon 845 chipset inside the Nokia 9 PureView is unlike any other.
-There’s a special Light Lux Capacitor that helps the phone harness the whole power of the chip for the camera experience.
-Five cameras mean a lot of data is being captured, and so the Image Signal Processor (ISP) needs help computing it.
-There’s 240 megapixels of data to deal with, after all.
-Tapping into the Digital Signal Processor delivers three times noise reduction, at 10 times lower power, and the Graphics Processing Unit (GPU) manages the 1,200-layer depth map that’s captured.
+All this being said, the Snapdragon 845 inside the Nokia 9 PureView is unlike any other.
+There’s a special Light Lux Capacitor that helps the phone harness the whole power of the chipset for the camera experience.
+Five cameras capture a lot of data, so the image signal processor (ISP) needs help computing it.
+There are 240 megapixels of data to deal with, after all.
+Tapping into the digital signal processor (DSP) delivers three times noise the reduction, at 10 times lower power, and the graphics processing unit (GPU) manages the 1,200-layer depth map that’s captured.

 It’s not just a close partnership with Qualcomm that made this work, though.
-HMD worked with Zeiss to ensure the camera was tuned precisely, and the multi-camera technology largely comes in collaboration with Light.
+HMD worked with Zeiss to ensure the camera was tuned precisely, and the multi-camera technology largely comes in collaboration with Light (who provided the Lux Capacitor).
 For those unaware, Light is a company that made the L16, a 16-camera device that promises DSLR-like image quality in a much more portable form factor.
 HMD and Light said transitioning the tech to a smartphone instead will offer “next-generation imaging for photography enthusiasts.”

 Why?
 Because most phones with multiple cameras have clear, identified roles that do not let you use them all at once.
 Instead it’s usually a standard lens paired with a telephoto lens for 2 times optical zoom, or an ultra-wide-angle lens for a wider shot.
 On the Nokia 9, you’re getting five 12-megapixel lenses with a f/1.8 aperture each.
 Tap the shutter button once, and all five cameras snap a photo — sometimes more — and fuse them together for a much more detailed image.

-Note: Update: Thanks to a week of exclusive early access, I was able to extensively test out the camera.
-Here are the first photos from the Nokia 9.